 - For improved monitoring and adjustment, those making decisions are encouraged to share the decisions they made and what they learned during implementation.
 This allows everyone involved to harvest learning and make improved decisions in future based on that learning.

-Our GCO’s decision-making matrix is organized by groups of people and the kinds of decisions they can make.
+The GCO’s decision-making matrix is organized by groups of people and the kinds of decisions they can make.

 Their decisions must satisfy the Foundational Givens of Genuine Contact.
+They are able to make all decisions related to their work independently using the decision-making method of their choice.

-They are supported in their decision-making through mentoring opportunities – whether real-time at a mentoring circle, via email in our Google Group discussions, or through 1:1 mentoring with another colleague.
+They are supported in their decision-making through mentoring opportunities – whether real-time at a mentoring circle, via email in Google Group discussions, or through 1:1 mentoring with another colleague.

 Authorized GC Trainers

 Their decisions must satisfy the Foundational Givens of Genuine Contact.
+They are able to make all decisions related to their training using the decision-making method of their choice.

 Individuals, Project Teams, and Working Groups working IN the GCO